frederico-kluser/kluser/markdown/documentation.md

 </body>
 ```

-As our final code uses [styled-components](https://styled-components.com/) to create styles, the chosen tag will be used in styled (styled.TAG``) ex:
+Since our final code uses [styled-components](https://styled-components.com/) to create styles, the chosen tag is used in styled (styled.
+TAG'')

 ```
 const Container = styled.div``;